keboola/object-encryptor/README.md

 - [keboola-legacy/php-encryption](https://github.com/keboola/legacy-php-encryption) -- legacy version of [defuse/php-encryption](https://github.com/defuse/php-encryption), currently default
 - [defuse/php-encryption](https://github.com/defuse/php-encryption) -- future encryption method

+## Requirements
+The library requires PHP 5.6 or PHP 7.0.
+Versions 7.1+ are not supported until legacy mcrypt is dropped.

 ## Usage
 Entry point to the library is the `ObjectEncryptorFactory` class which creates instances of `ObjectEncryptor` class which has `encrypt` and `decrypt` methods.
 The actual encryption and decryption mechanisms are implemented using **Crypto Wrappers**.